 The limitations on benefits imposed by Internal Revenue Code Section 415 are taken into account in this valuation.
-Each year the impact of any changes in this limitation since the prior valuation is included and amortized as part of the actuarial gain or loss base.
-This results in lower contributions for those employers contributing to the Replacement Benefit Fund and protects CalPERS from prefunding expected benefits in excess of limits imposed by federal tax law.
-The Section 415(b) dollar limit for the 2021 calendar year is \$230,000.
+The Section 415(b) dollar limit for the 2023 calendar year is \$265,000.

-Internal Revenue Code Section 401(a)(17)
+Internal Revenue Code Section 401 (a)(17)

 The limitations on compensation imposed by Internal Revenue Code Section 401(a)(17) are taken into account in this valuation.
-Each year, the impact of any changes in the compensation limitation since the prior valuation is included and amortized as part of the actuarial gain or loss base.
-The compensation limit for classic members for the 2021 calendar year is \$290,000.
+Each year, the impact of any changes in the compensation limitation since the prior valuation is included as part of the actuarial gain or loss base.
+The compensation limit for classic members for the 2023 calendar year is \$330,000.